 Candidates must write their answers on the exam paper itself in the space(s) indicated.
-Candidates sit the exam at their own registered exam centre.
-The papers are sent out by Trinity's central office and centres administer the test under secure test conditions, according to the guidelines issued by Trinity, and using one or more invigilators to monitor the session.
+Candidates sit the exam at their own registered exam centre, usually their own college or centre.
+The papers are sent out by Trinity and centres administer the test under secure test conditions, according to the guidelines issued by Trinity, and using one or more invigilators to monitor the session.
 Writing papers can be taken in the same session as reading papers.